hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 Image credit: [Nguyen et al, Nat Communnications: Fig 7c](https://www.nature.com/articles/s41467-023-37126-3#Abs1)

-Now, let us assess the compare and contrast the results from `DESeq2` and `FindMarkers` to see the practical implications of this information.
+Now, let us compare and contrast the results from `DESeq2` and `FindMarkers` to see the practical implications of the questions we answered above.

 ## Comparing DGE results